AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 - You have completed this tutorial, and you can now make your own image classifier!
 - You have run an image classifier using either your own, or the tutorial's images.

-# Now you can make your own image classifier, by just following the steps in stage 5 that are in the blockquotes.
+# Now you can make your own image classifier, by just following the steps in Part 5 that are in the blockquotes.
 Enjoy!